Why an Advisory Committee?

 Currently, we have six YAC members associated with The eQuality Project.
 Additional information about these members and their skillsets and experiences is located below.

 Dee Dooley is a queer feminist socio-legal researcher and community advocate.
-Dee is currently working as the Regional Sexual Assault Capacity Coordinator at Avalon Sexual Assault Centre in Halifax, NS, where she brings together communities, organizations, and service providers to increase competencies in responding to sexualized violence and social oppression.
+Dee is currently working as the Coordinator of Community Education and Professional/Legal Training at Avalon Sexual Assault Centre in Halifax, NS, where she brings together communities, organizations, and service providers to increase competencies in responding to sexualized violence and social oppression.
 Dee has over 10 years of experience working on community engagement with a focus on gender-based violence, youth leadership, and systemic change.
 In 2015, she received a Governor General’s Award in Commemoration of the Person’s Case.

 Tara MacDougall is a lawyer with an international development background, who is currently practising as in-house counsel at a Crown corporation.
 Prior to this, Tara worked in criminal law with the Ministry of the Attorney General.
 She also has experience in Legal Aid, working with various equity-seeking groups, such as survivors of crime, persons with disabilities, and refugees.
 She has worked with a number of community organizations on human rights and social justice issues, including the Ticket Defence Program, the Equality Effect, the Refugee Sponsorship Support Program and the Salvation Army.

-Christine is currently in her final year of an undergraduate degree in Sociology at Acadia University.
-Her research interests include rural and queer studies and she strongly believes in the power of the internet as a space for youth to create transformative communities.
+Christine is currently completing her honours thesis in Sociology at Acadia University.
+Her research interests include rural studies, queer studies, and social theory.
+She strongly believes in the power of the internet as a space for youth to create transformative communities.
 She has previously worked as a research assistant on a project that investigated resiliency building among rural girls of Nova Scotia.
-In her spare time, she hosts a radio show called “Equalizer” on campus at Acadia and works at a video game store.
+In her spare time, she hosts a radio show called “Equalizer” on campus at Acadia, actively participates in queer student organizing, and does presentations on healthy sex and sexuality for campus and community participants.

 Jackie is a third-year student at UBC.
 She is passionate about using media literacy to change how cultures are portrayed in our “Western-Americanized media,” challenging what it means to “look like or identify as a Canadian.”